Bristol Centaurus: Variants

 Centaurus 160 – 2625 hp, two-speed full/medium supercharger, a front cover suitable for braking propeller, front ignition, 150 hp accessory drive, improved sleeve timing and dynamic suspension mounting.
 The Centaurus 161 was a Centaurus 160 with torquemeter-type reduction gear.
-The Centaurus 165 was a Centaurus 161 with improved power section and methanol/water fittings.
+The Centaurus 165 was a Centaurus 161 with an improved power section and methanol/water fittings.

-Centaurus 170 – 2625 hp, a development of the Centaurus 160 with single-speed medium supercharger.
+Centaurus 170 – 2625 hp, a development of the Centaurus 160 with a single-speed medium supercharger.
 The Centaurus 171 was a Centaurus 170 with torquemeter-type reduction gear.
 The Centaurus 173 was a Centaurus 171 with methanol/water injection and accessory drive.
 The Centaurus 175 was a Centaurus 173 with modified valve port timings and reduced boost.

-Centaurus 373 – 2370 hp, a modified Centaurus 173.
+Centaurus 373 – Direct-petrol-injection development of the Centaurus 173 intended for the Blackburn Beverley.
+Bristol's 1954 Beverley proposal included a D.P.I.
+Centaurus rated at 3150 bhp, followed by a projected Turbo Centaurus of 3600 bhp.
+The first Centaurus 373 ran on the test bed in July 1955, and flight trials were about to begin in November 1956.

 Centaurus 568 – 2470 hp, a civil engine with two-speed full/medium supercharger modified from the Centaurus 58.

 Centaurus 630 – 2450 hp, civil engine with single-speed medium supercharger, a front cover suitable for braking propeller, front ignition, 150 hp accessory drive, improved sleeve timing and dynamic suspension mounting.
-The Centaurus 631 was a Centaurus 630 with torquemeter-type reduction gear.
+The Centaurus 631 was a Centaurus 630 with a torquemeter-type reduction gear.

 Centaurus 660 – 2625 hp, civil engine with two-speed full/medium supercharger, a front cover suitable for braking propeller, front ignition, 150 hp accessory drive, improved sleeve timing and dynamic suspension mounting.
 The Centaurus 661 was a Centaurus 660 with torquemeter-type reduction gear.
 The Centaurus 662 was a Centaurus 660 with methanol/water injection for improved takeoff power, the Centaurus 663 was a Centaurus 662 with torquemeter-type reduction gear.